 Excessive sniffing can also be a sign of stress!

 Plus, it can also act as a means of communication.
-For instance, if your dog is uncomfortable around strangers, he might sniff, in order to avoid the contact to that person that’s just approaching.
+For instance, if your dog is uncomfortable around strangers, he might sniff, in order to avoid contact to the person just approaching.

 Sniffing can also be a sign that your dog is overtired and needs a nap.

-I can observe that regularly with Baloo during Agility training.
-After the 5th or 6th round he starts sniffing and isn’t focused on me anymore.
-During the first few rounds, he never sniffs, even if another dog has marked somewhere (happens sometimes) or even if treats are lying around.
+I regularly see that in Baloo when we do Agility training.
+After five or six rounds he starts sniffing and isn’t focused on me anymore.
+During the first few rounds, he never sniffs, even if another dog has marked somewhere (well, it happens sometimes) or if treats are lying around.

 This is because he’s highly focused and excited.
 Once he gets tired, he loses that focus and gets distracted by all the smells.
 This is a very clear indicator for me that he’s had enough!

 Make sure to check out my 10 signs and symptoms for an overtired dog to know how to react appropriately.

 Can a dog sniff too much?